Aleh Akhrem

 Aleh Akhrem or Olieg Achrem (born 12 March 1983) is a Belarusian professional volleyball coach and former volleyball player, a former member of the Belarus national team, with which he competed in the 2013 European Championship.
-He currently serves as an assistant coach for Asseco Resovia.
+He serves as an assistant coach for Asseco Resovia.

 Personal life

 Aleh was born in Grodno.
 On 5 January 2011, he received Polish citizenship (he changed his name as a result).
 He is married to Natalia.
 They have two sons, Igor and Daniel.